VEDS Emergency Card and Emergency Preparedness Kit

-Be prepared for an emergency situation.
-VEDS, or Vascular EDS, is considered the most serious form of Ehlers-Danlos syndrome due to the possibility of arterial or organ rupture, and it is important to be prepared for emergency situations.
+Emergency preparedness with Vascular Ehlers-Danlos Syndrome is critical.
+Vascular Ehlers-Danlos Syndrome (VEDS) is considered the most serious form of Ehlers-Danlos syndrome due to the possibility of arterial or organ rupture, and it is important to be prepared for emergency situations.
 If you experience sudden chest or abdominal pain, go to a hospital emergency department immediately.
 Tests, such as MRA, MRI, and CT, can identify arterial or bowel complications, such as a rupture, that require surgery.
 Individuals should have emergency instructions from their personal physician to provide EMS workers in case of emergency.
 Families should also be proactive and alert local first responders to their diagnosis.

 The VEDS Movement encourages the use of wearable medical jewelry as a common way to help ensure members of the VEDS community get the kind of support that is needed in an emergency.

 Sticky J, a medical jewelry company, also offers a discount to members of the Marfan and related conditions community using code MARFANSJ20.
 In addition, Sticky J will donate a portion of the proceeds to The Marfan Foundation.
 The VEDS Movement is a division of The Marfan Foundation.